 In all my artworks, I endeavour to work from a personal and intuitive position using rich colour, line and expressive and dynamic brushwork.
-I prefer to work with abstraction as I find it the most intellectually rewarding and dynamic of all the artistic styles.
-Inherent in the process of abstraction is transformation – of materials, of the visual, and of the self.
+Inherent in my creative process is transformation – of materials, of the visual, and of the self.

-As a process-based artist, every painting is a journey as I work from a sketch or visual memory without preconceived notions of how the end result will be.
+As a process-based artist, every painting is a creative journey as I work from a sketch or visual memory without preconceived notions of how the end result will be.
 It is very important to allow the painting to begin to ‘talk’ to me, to allow for openness and the unexpected, and this is where painting is such a reward, as the artwork begins to take shape without effort.
-I draw on my emotional and physical energy as I paint, meditating on the full gamut of memories of places, often thinking about the way it felt to be in that space, and this sensory awareness comes out in my paintings in my choice of palette, the intensity of brush marks and the quality of the painted surface.
+I draw on my emotional and physical energy as I paint, meditating on the full gamut of memories of people, places, and experiences, generating a sensory awareness expressed through choices in palette, the intensity of brush marks and the quality of the painted surface.